nurturenature/fuzz_dist/README.md

 >
 > -- <cite>Every Developer ever...</cite>

-Using Jepsen is not a casual undertaking.
+Using Jepsen meaningfully, like all dist-sys endeavors, is a meaningful commitment.
-After over a decade of Jepsen providing immense value, there's still only one Kyle Kingsbury and selective industry adoption.

 `fuzz_dist` is an exploratory effort to bring Jepsen and BEAM applications together in a more approachable way.

 - generic'ish Elixir client
   - write test operations as Elixir `@behavior`s vs Clojure functions
+  - follows common user connects with a websocket to nearest local node which is geo clustered architecture
 - build/test/run environment pre-configured for BEAM
-- more effecient/effective fault injection
+- more efficient/effective fault injection

 ---